 - Push Source

 - SharePoint Online Legacy Source

 - Sitemap Source

 - YouTube Source

 - Zendesk Source

 Add or Edit a Dropbox Business Source

-With a Dropbox Business account with administrator credentials, administrators and content managers can add the Dropbox content of their team members to a Coveo Cloud organization.
-The source can be shared or secured (see Content Security).
+With a Dropbox Business account with administrator credentials, members of the Administrators and Content Managers built-in groups can add the Dropbox content of their team members to a Coveo Cloud organization.
+In a Coveo-powered search interface, the source content is accessible to either everyone or specific users as determined by source permissions (see Content Security).
 By default, a Dropbox Business source starts a refresh every three hours to index Dropbox file changes (addition, modification, or deletion).

 As an administrator or a content manager, when you create a source, you authorize the Coveo organization to read your Dropbox Business account using OAuth 2.0, a protocol that authorizes access without giving your password.